Specialty Guide · Updated January 2026

 UpToDate

-Clinical Reference & Decision Support · Overall Rank #4
+Clinical Reference & Decision Support · Overall Rank #3

-UpToDate is the most widely used clinical reference resource, covering 12,000+ topics by 7,400+ physician authors.
-The content is strong.
+UpToDate is a long-established clinical reference resource, covering 12,000+ topics by 7,400+ physician authors.
+The content is solid.
 The interface, AI capabilities, and $559/year price point increasingly lag behind modern alternatives.

 Pricing: From $559/year IndividualFounded: 1992